DistributedProofreaders/guiguts/INSTALL.md

 Now you can double click it to run Guiguts or drag the file to your Dock for a one-click start.

+### Preserving settings and customizations

+Once you are in Guiguts, open the `Preferences` menu, then `File Paths`, then select `Copy Settings From A Release`.
+Use the dialog that pops up to select the top level guiguts directory you created earlier.
+This should be the folder that contains `guiguts.pl`, `headerdefault.txt`, etc. Using this option will copy necessary configuration files from the release into a new folder named `HOME/Documents/GGprefs` where `HOME` is your home directory.
+When you have done this once, you will not normally need to do it again because all your settings will be safe in the `GGprefs` folder.

 ### Helper applications

 Homebrew provides some additional helper applications you might find useful